1. Introduction to SOPS

 ...(omitted)

-It seems that only the "values" are encrypted, not the "keys"!
+We can see that that only the values part are encrypted, not the keys!

-This is a huge advantage because if we open this file with a regular text editor, we can still get the structure of the data, only that we can't read the encrypted content.
+This is a huge advantage because if we open this file with a regular text editor, we can still get the structure of the data without showing the encrypted content.

 I think you know why I'm excited about this feature because I just thought of a great application for it: encrypting Kubernetes secrets YAML files!
-After encryption, we can still clearly see the content and keys, but not the values, making it safe to store the file somewhere and share it with others.
+After encryption, we can still clearly see the structure and keys, but not the values, making it safe to store the file somewhere and share it with others.
+And I'm not the first who thought about it, because for example, in the GitOps tool Flux CD, it's possible to manage Kubernetes secrets with SOPS, read more about it here.

-It's worth mentioning that for YAML files, SOPS also encrypts comments, another great feature: chances are, sensitive value fields might have some sensitive descriptions in the comment sections, too.
+It's worth mentioning that for YAML files, SOPS also encrypts comments, which is another great feature, because chances are, sensitive value fields might have some sensitive descriptions in the comment sections, too.

 OK, so far, we've demonstrated the basic features of SOPS with both standard text files and structured files.
-But we've done everything with PGP keys, which probably isn't too common to use in a production environment.
+But we've done everything with PGP keys, which probably isn't widely used in a production environment.
 Next, let's try SOPS with HashiCorp Vault and AWS KMS, two of the most famous secrets/key managers.

 3.1 A Short Introduction to Vault